 Steve and his colleagues also volunteered in other ways during and after the storm.
 They captained rescue boats.
 They donated clothes.
 They staffed emergency shelters.
 Wherever they saw

-It’s a source of pride to see Booz Allen employees coming through
+It’s a source of pride to see our leaders and employees coming through

-Andrea sees that ingenuity on display as she continues to coordinate the firm’s disaster response.
+Coordinating our disaster response, Andrea saw that ingenuity on display.
 “No one is letting their usual roles constrain them,” she says.
 “No one’s saying, ‘that’s not something we typically do.’
 People are thinking as far outside the box as necessary to find ways to make sure their colleagues are OK.”